LuanOliveira88/task-cli/README.md

 # Task CLI

+This project is a practical implementation of the **[Task Tracker CLI](https://roadmap.sh/projects/task-tracker)** from roadmap.sh, aimed at beginner backend developers.

 A simple command-line task manager written in Python using **only native modules** (standard library).
 Easily add, update, delete, and list tasks with JSON-based persistence — no database required.
-This project is a practical task manager CLI built as part of the **[roadmap.sh Backend Developer roadmap](https://roadmap.sh/backend)** — under the *"Build a CLI Task Manager"* suggestion.

 ## Features